 Seek Legal Counsel from a Georgia Attorney Familiar with Savannah Motorcycle Crashes

 Taking responsibility for your own safety and visibility is essential in helping you avoid motorcycle crashes in Savannah.
 If you do find yourself in a bike crash, you should consult with an experienced Savannah motorcycle accident injury lawyer.
-The Bader Law Firm has helped countless clients file personal injury claims against at-fault drivers.
+The Bader Scott Injury Lawyers has helped countless clients file personal injury claims against at-fault drivers.
 Since we handle cases involving motorcycle crashes on a contingency basis, we will not get paid unless we get compensation for you.
 Then, after you receive a judgment or settlement, our fees will be deducted from that amount.
-If you have been in a motorcycle crash, call The Bader Law Firm today at (404) 888-8888 to schedule a free case review with one of our Savannah personal injury attorneys so you can get your claim underway.
+If you have been in a motorcycle crash, call Bader Scott Injury Lawyers today at 678-562-5595 to schedule a free case review with one of our Savannah personal injury attorneys so you can get your claim underway.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.